 Note: I’m feeding a household of two adults.
 If you have a larger family, you’ll likely need to purchase an additional whole chicken.

 First up, I prepared my shopping list and meal plan.
-I started off my shopping at Target and quickly realized I’d have to make an extra trip to Walmart because Target only has teensy whole chickens.
-So off to Walmart I went, with the mission of finding the largest whole chicken they had in stock, which happened to be just over 8 pounds.
+I started off my shopping at Target and quickly realized I’d have to make an extra trip to Walmart because Target only has small whole chickens.
+So off to Walmart I went, with the mission of finding the largest whole chicken they had in stock, which happened to be just over eight pounds.

 - The cream of onion soup was supposed to be cream of celery.
 I mistakenly picked up the onion soup.

 - The plain Greek yogurt is our healthy alternative to sour cream.

 - The Parmesan cheese was used shredded over salads, in the salsa chicken wraps and in the Parmesan garlic green beans.

 I roasted the chicken in the crockpot.
 This was the first time I attempted this cooking method and let’s just say it had its complications.
 An eight pound chicken in a 4.5 quart crockpot is an incredibly tight fit!
 But, I made it work!

 Once the chicken was cooked, I sliced the breast meat and shredded the dark meat by hand.
 I also took the carcass/bones from the chicken and stored them in order to make crockpot chicken stock to be used in the chicken noodle soup later on in the week.